singulatron/superplatform/README.md

 ### Dynamic svc

-A dynamically typed (schema-free) datastore service that lets you piggyback on Singulatron's database.
+A dynamically typed (schema-free) datastore service that lets you piggyback on Superplatform's database.
 Lets you build backendless applications on top of Singulatorn.
 Think Firebase but for AI.

 ## Run On Your Laptop/PC